Floppy/web3dguide/en/tut51.md

 Don't worry if you don't understand this now, we'll see more of it later.
 It's important to introduce it though, so you don't panic when you see all these words flying around.
 Classes can also have access control, default or public, but until you get on to complex stuff, you don't need to worry about it.
-For now, we'll keep all classes <EM>public</EM>, so anything can use them.
+For now, we'll keep all classes *public*, so anything can use them.
 So, with all that out of the way, now we'll get on to Java itself and discuss how to write a basic VRML Script class.